mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 “Four hundred and four diseases break out all at once.
 They will be lucky if they are not seeing off a dead monk in three days.”

 If you cannot see ... partly, you are a lucky person if you don’t crash during zazen.
 And then, if you have a question how ridiculous it is – you can’t stand up in such zazen, don’t you think so?
-So it’s completely crashed.
+It’s completely crashed.
 So it’s pretty easy to get out; that is really a dead monk.
 You perform a service for the dead monk. *[he laughs]* If still you can sit down there, you’re lucky, you are a lucky person.
 That’s why Engo says, “They will be lucky if they’re not seeing off a dead monk in three days.” ...
 The number [of days] ... doesn’t matter, right now, with this question.

 ##### 26:35

 “(This question) is in the course of humanity and righteousness.”

 ...
 Baso Zen Master doesn’t care whatever you say when he has to die.
 So if it is true, why did this intendent ask him, “How have you been?”
 It’s not necessary to say “how have you been”; let him go!
 But Engo says, “This is in the course of humanity and righteousness.”
-[It’s] just like a “good morning”.
-“Hello, how are you?
+[It’s] just like a “good morning”: “Hello, how are you?
 Good morning.”

-So, you cannot ignore this.
+You cannot ignore this.
 “Hello, how are you?”
 “Good morning,” “Good afternoon,” “Good night” – this is really humanity.
 And also this is righteousness, in a sense.

 ##### 27:40